sh3lk/mx/website/blog/testing.md

 The integration test lists all available products using the catalog service, adds one of every product to a cart using the cart service, and checks out using the checkout service.
-Service Weaver automatically initializes all these services, as well as the other services on which they depend (e.g., shipping service, email service, payment service, etc.).
-Moreover, Service Weaver reduces the tedium of writing integration tests by allowing you to use language native types and method calls to interact with various services.
+MX automatically initializes all these services, as well as the other services on which they depend (e.g., shipping service, email service, payment service, etc.).
+Moreover, MX reduces the tedium of writing integration tests by allowing you to use language native types and method calls to interact with various services.